 Down – Send element’s shadow backward

-5. Under ‘Receive Shadows’ , you can change the colour of the shadows cast on top of the corresponding element (layer).
+6. Under ‘Appearance’ , you can change the colour and the appearance of the shadows cast on top of the corresponding element (layer).

 Shadow Colour allows you to calculate the shadow area within selected regions and apply a designated colour to those shadows.

 To generate a shadow area calculation, please ensure the following: